 meaning "descendant of Manacháin".
 The given name Manacháin

 meaning "descendant of MUIRCHERTACH

 ".
-This was the surname given by Sir Arthur Conan Doyle to the antagonist in the Sherlock Holmes series.
+This was the surname given by Sir Arthur Conan Doyle to a master criminal in the Sherlock Holmes series.

 From the Irish Ó Maoláin